-1.36 Non-Title IX Adjudication Proceedings (Students)
+1.36 Non-Title IX Adjudication Proceedings (Students and Employees)

 All hearings described in this section apply to the adjudication of Formal Complaints alleging Prohibited Conduct under this Policy that do not meet the definitional or jurisdictional threshold for Title IX cases in which the Respondent is a student.
-For example, cases involving behaviors that occur off-campus may be adjudicated in accordance to these proceedings.
+For example, cases involving behaviors that occur off-campus may be adjudicated in accordance under the Procedures for Resolving Complaints of Discrimination and Harassment.